THEARAKTSAO-HOU/THEARAK/README.md

-My name is KUCHKUNTHEARAK HOU, I GO by Thearak Tsao-Hou and I'm excited to join the team as a Junior Analyst.
-I have a strong background in e-commerce data analysis, with experience in turning complex data into strategic insights that support decision-making.
-I'm skilled in tools like Tableau, SQL, and Excel, which I’ve used extensively for visualizing and analyzing business performance, profitability, and return trends.

-I’m passionate about creating clear, impactful dashboards and telling stories through data that can lead to meaningful improvements.
-I enjoy collaborating with teams to solve problems and am always eager to learn and take on new challenges.
-I look forward to contributing to our projects, sharing my knowledge, and growing with the team.

-Please feel free to reach out—I’m always open to connecting and collaborating!# THEARAK
+Introduction
+Hello!
+My name is [Your Name], and I am a Junior Analyst specializing in data analysis and visualization, particularly within the e-commerce sector.
+With a strong foundation in analytical tools and methodologies, I am committed to translating complex data into actionable insights that drive business growth and inform strategic decision-making.

+Professional Overview
+Title: Junior Analyst
+Industry Focus: E-commerce and data analytics
+Core Skills:
+Data Visualization (Tableau)
+Data Preparation and Management (SQL, Excel) Profitability and Return Analysis
+Dashboard Design and Storytelling
+Strategic Data-Driven Recommendations
+Experience & Achievements
+I have successfully led and contributed to various projects involving profitability analysis, return rate evaluations, and the development of interactive dashboards for presenting critical business insights.
+My ability to communicate findings effectively and collaborate within cross-functional teams has consistently resulted in high-quality, impactful outcomes.
+I am adept at meeting deadlines and tailoring data stories to suit different audiences, ensuring that complex data becomes accessible and actionable.

+My Work Philosophy
+I believe that data should not only inform but inspire action.
+I am passionate about creating visually compelling, intuitive dashboards and reports that not only provide information but also foster strategic thinking and proactive problem-solving.
+Continuous learning and adaptability are cornerstones of my approach, as I aim to stay ahead in the ever-evolving field of data analytics.

+Contact Information
+LinkedIn: [Insert LinkedIn URL]
+GitHub: [Insert GitHub URL]
+Email: [Insert Email]
+Thank you for taking the time to learn a bit about me!
+I look forward to opportunities to contribute, collaborate, and grow as a professional in data analytics.